bablokb/circuitpython-dataviews/reference.md

       a list with rows x cols elements
     * `formats=None`: formats of fields.
 Must be a list with rows x cols elements.

-  - Methods:
+  - Methods/Properties:
     * `set_background(self,bg_color)`: set background color.
+    * `color`: set color of the view, boarder and dividers (property)
-    * `set_color(self,color=None,index=None,color_range=None)`:
+    * `set_color(self,color=None,index=None)`:
-       set global foreground color or color of the field with the given index.
+       set color/color-range of all cells or the cell with the given index.
-       The index is mapped to fields in row-column order.
+       The index is mapped to cells in row-column order.
        You can also supply a color-range as a list `[(color,value),...]`,e.g.
        `[(Color.BLUE,0),(Color.GREEN,20),(Color.RED,None)]`.
 With
        this example values below zero will be in blue, below 20 in green and all values above will be in red color.
     * `invert(self)`: flip forground and background colors.
-    * `set_font(self,fontname,index=None)`: set global font or font of the field with the given index.
+    * `set_font(self,fontname,index=None)`: set global font or font of the cell with the given index.
     * `justify(self,justify,index=None)`: set global justification or
-      justification of the field with the given index.
+      justification of the cell with the given index.
     * `set_format(self,format,index=None)`: set list of formats.
        Must be a list with rows x cols elements if index is not set.
     * `set_values(self,values,index=None)`: set values of fields.